renderforest/kafka-docs/README.md

 kafka-docs/
 ├── asyncapi/
-│ ├── servers.yaml # Common servers
+| ├── servers.yaml # Common servers.
-│ ├── components/ # All components which are channels, operations, schemas are inside this directory │ ├── components/channels # every file in this folder is about specific channel │ ├── components/operations # every file in this folder is about operations which belongs to specific channel │ ├── components/schemas # every file in this folder is about one specific schema ├── scripts/
+| ├── components/ # All components which are channels, operations, schemas are inside this directory.
+| ├── components/channels # every file in this folder is about specific channel.
+Use **kebab-case** for file naming and end with **topic** suffix.
+| ├── components/operations # every file in this folder is about operations which belongs to specific channel.
+Use **kebab-case** for file naming.
+Start with channel name and end with **operations** suffix.
+| ├── components/schemas # every file in this folder is about one specific schema.
+Use **PascalCase** for file naming.
+├── scripts/
-│ ├── mergeDocuments.sh # Script to merge AsyncAPI documents
+| ├── mergeDocuments.sh # Script to merge AsyncAPI documents.
-│ ├── buildHtmlDocs.sh # Script to generate HTML page AsyncAPI document
+| ├── buildHtmlDocs.sh # Script to generate HTML page for AsyncAPI document.
-├── package.json # scripts
+├── package.json # Scripts, dependencies.
-└── README.md # Project documentation
+└── README.md # Project documentation.

+##Naming con

 ## Merging AsyncAPI Documents